xrdocs/application-hosting/_tutorials/2017-02-26-running-docker-containers-on-ios-xr-6-1-2.md

 </div>

-## Docker Save/Load
+## Docker Save/Load Technique

 This is the potentially the easiest secure technique if you don't want to meddle around with certificates on a docker registry and potentially don't want a registry at all.

 ### Create a docker image tarball

 As a first step, on your devbox create a docker image tar ball.
-This can be done by first pulling the relevant docker image into your devbox (From dockerhub) or building it on your own on the devbox (we will not delve into this here: for details: <https://docs.docker.com/engine/getstarted/step_four/>), and then issuing a `docker save` to save the image into a loadable tar-ball.
+You can either pull the relevant docker image into your devbox (From dockerhub or some other private registry) or build it on your own on the devbox (we will not delve into this here: for details: <https://docs.docker.com/engine/getstarted/step_four/>).

-This is shown below.
-We assume you know how to get images into the devbox environment already:
+Once you have the image locally, issue a `docker save` to save the image into a loadable tar-ball.

+This is shown below:

 <div class="highlighter-rouge">
 <pre class="highlight" style="white-space: pre-wrap;">